 89 [Comment to Tampering: For example, this Article would prohibit altering identification numbers on a Doping Control form during Testing, breaking the B bottle at the time of B Sample analysis, altering a Sample by the addition of a foreign substance, or intimidating or attempting to intimidate a potential witness or a witness who has provided testimony or information in the Doping Control process.
 Tampering includes misconduct which occurs during the Results Management.
 See Article 10.9.3.3.
 However, actions taken as part of a Person's legitimate defense to an anti-doping rule violation charge shall not be considered Tampering.
 Offensive conduct towards a Doping Control official or other Person involved in Doping Control which does not otherwise constitute Tampering shall be addressed in the disciplinary rules of sport organizations.]

-or other Person from using any information or evidence g specific time-limited setting described in the agreement. gathered from any source other than du uring the AIRA 2021 Anti Doning Pulos Page 68 of 68
+or other Person from using any information or evidence gathered from any source other than during the specific time-limited setting described in the agreement.